 All Data is Global

 It does not matter if you are in New York, London, or Lagos people deserve to have their private and sensitive data protected.
 Technology companies even in emerging markets must do more to protect the data they collect and store on their users and partners.
-The worst part of this data leak was that Electronic Settlements Limited, the parent company of CashEnvoy, PayPad already had a wake up call that appears to have been ignored.
-User data is valuable no matter where you are from or who you are and this discovery highlights the need for organizations to put the same focus on data security as they do on profits are revenue.
+The processor had a wake up call and have taken actions to mitigate future risk.
+User data is valuable no matter where you are from or who you are and this discovery highlights the need for organizations to put a focus on data security.

 On January 25, 2019, Nigeria’s National Information Technology Development Agency (“NITDA”) issued the Nigeria Data Protection Regulation 2019 (the “Regulation”).
 Many concepts of the Regulation mirror the EU General Data Protection Regulation (“GDPR”).
 The Regulation states that any entity found to be in breach of the privacy rights of any data subject will be liable, in addition to any other criminal liability, for the following: